wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_frequency.rst

 **Flood frequency map**

-* *Definition*: flood frequency map, with each pixel showing how many times it was flooded out of the total number of times it was observed.
-Valid range [0-1]
+* *Definition*: flood frequency map, with each pixel showing how many times it was flooded out of the total number of times it was observed as percentage.
+Valid range [0-100%].
-* *Data type and format*: Float32, geotiff
+* *Data type and format*: UInt8, GeoTIFF.
 * *Spatial resolution*: 20m.
 * *Frequency of observations*: 5-12 days.
-* *Update frequency of the product*: once per year.
+* *Update frequency of the product*: six months.
 * *Spatial coverage*: depending on the availability of resources, the area of interest will be selected with the final user.
 The system is potentially extendible to the whole LAC region.
 * *Constraints*: availability of good quality Sentinel-1 and Sentinel-2 acquisitions; zonal or hydrological limitation (e.g. flash floods)